-- A2.
-Reporting by students, parents/guardians and others: The school expects students, parents or guardians, and others who witness or become aware or become aware of an instance of bullying or retaliation involving a student to report it to the principal or designee.
-This may be done by telephone, face-to-face, by email, in writing, or anonymously. - a) Students, parents/guardians and others are not required to complete the Incident Reporting Form to complete their report of a bullying incident.
+A2.
+Reporting by students, parents/guardians and others: The school expects students, parents a) Students, parents/guardians and others are not required to complete the Incident Reporting Form to complete their report of a bullying incident.
 If a student, parent/guardian or other member of the school community makes an oral report of a bullying incident the principal/designee will complete an Incident Reporting Form to document in writing the allegation.
 An Incident Reporting Form may also be completed by the Principal/designee to complement written reports of bullying by a student, parent/guardian or other school community member in those instances where additional date is secured to substantiate or complete the allegation.
 This form may be completed by school staff to complete the incident file.
 Students, parents or guardians, and others may request assistance from a staff member to complete a written report.